pjh5672/Machine_Learning_Practice/README.md

 ## History
 **Oct 22 2020**
-Update on notebook for Ensemble Learning(Boosting)
+Update on notebook for Ensemble Learning(Boosting, SMOTE)
 **Oct 21 2020**
 Update on notebook for Ensemble Learning(RandomForest)
 **Oct 18 2020**